prave01/n8n_forCodePlanning/README.md

 - **Model**: gemini-2.5-flash for fast response times
 - **Response Format**: Structured JSON using Zod schemas
 - **Error Handling**: Comprehensive error management with user feedback

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Run quality checks
-5. Submit a pull request

-## License

-This project is private and proprietary.
-All rights reserved.

-## Support

-For technical support or questions, please contact the development team or create an issue in the project repository.